 “I’m going to go for a walk, okay?
-Can you tell anyone if they’re looking for me that I’ll be back in half an hour?”
+Can you tell anyone looking for me that I’ll be back in half an hour?”

 A flicker of movement caught my eye as I walked down the front steps, and I looked through the window to see Scorpius watching me.
 I blushed and held my hand up in an awkward wave.
-He grinned back and waved sarcastically back.
+He grinned back and waved back.
 His smile made my stomach do flips, which didn’t bode well for the breakfast I’d just eaten.
 I shook my head and stamped my way through the snow to the road.
-He was such a ridiculous human being.

 When I at last felt relatively calm again, I headed back to the house.
 It was time to face the music, and sort everything out once and for all.
 I was physically and mentally sick of all the drama, and I had no one to blame it on but myself.